instructian/art3870/topics.md

 ##### week2  -  9/27/2016 - 9/29/2016

-> Foundation Grid - what is a design grid?
-Personal Landing Page Attention!, is this for me? , does it work?, what is it?
+> Foundation Grid - What is a design grid?
+Personal Landing Page Attention!, Is this for me? , Does it work?, What is it?

 > Action Words : Culture, Customer, Voice, Feel, Impact, X-Factor Sketching, writing